Ready to save? Here are the best deals of Prime Day 2022

 Lenovo Legion 5 Gaming Laptop: $240 off

-This highly lauded smart thermostat offers a wide variety of helpful features such as geofencing and long-term scheduling that can keep you comfortable while saving money on your electric bill.
+This highly lauded smart thermostat offers a wide variety of helpful features, such as geofencing and long-term scheduling, that can keep you comfortable while saving money on your electric bill.
 Not only does it perform well, it also looks and feels like a premium piece of equipment.
-SHOP NOW

 Bose 700 Noise Canceling Headphones: $110 off